papadop/presage/website/hugo/content/about/project_name_change.md

 <!--more-->

-After carefully considering the matter and <a href="http://lists.debian.org/debian-mentors/2008/07/msg00083.html">seeking some advice</a>, Matteo resolved to comply with their request to change the soothsayer project name, despite the fact that the soothsayer name had begun to <a href="?q=node/20">receive some attention</a>.
+After carefully considering the matter and <a href="http://lists.debian.org/debian-mentors/2008/07/msg00083.html">seeking some advice</a>, Matteo resolved to comply with their request to change the soothsayer project name, despite the fact that the soothsayer name had begun to [receive some attention]({{< relref "/documentation#articles" >}}).

-The choice of a new project name eventually settled on *Presage*.
+The choice of a new project name eventually settled on *presage*.

 **Noun**
 **presage** (*plural* presages)